jj-zhu/jj-zhu.github.io/file/postdoc_berlin_1.md

 ### Application and more details

-To apply, please send the following during the pre-screening phase:
+To apply, please send the following during the pre-screening:

 - 1-2 page cover letter (including a *very brief* research statement)
 - CV with links to your existing works